logaan/compiling-wasm/Readme.md

 - [ ] Write a fn that prints "Hello World" to STDOUT.
 - [ ] Figure out the most idiomatic component naming scheme and do an example with that.
 - [ ] Have a public function internally call a private function.
-- [ ] Tail call yourself until the stack blows
+- [x] Tail call yourself until the stack blows
+  - It did not (up to a billion at least)
   - It might not [this article](https://web.dev/blog/wasmgc-wasm-tail-call-optimizations-baseline) says TCO has landed.
   - [This one](https://v8.dev/blog/wasm-tail-call) goes into more detail.
   - And [this appears to be the proposal](https://github.com/WebAssembly/tail-call/blob/main/proposals/tail-call/Overview.md).